 The first term in the last line of (5) captures the expected value of "inherited" (expected) fundamentals to a partner.
 Even if at some time τ partners stop exerting effort, the fundamentals will only slowly revert to zero, yielding profits all along.
 The second term is the forward-looking expected value of efforts undertaken in the future.
 Crucially, it is not affected by the fundamentals: both the marginal effect of effort on fundamentals, $(r + \alpha) dt$, and the marginal value of fundamentals, $\frac{1}{2(r+\alpha)}$, are constant.
-Thus, the effort a_M in the unique Markov equilibrium is constant, with marginal cost one half.
+Thus, the strategy that exerts constant effort with marginal cost equal to one half, a_M , is an equilibrium and it is measurable with respect to the minimal set of payoff-relevant states and, hence, the unique Markov equilibrium.

 Our assumptions on the cost of effort normalize both the level of effort, as well as the continuation payoffs in the Markov equilibrium, to zero.
-We say that a partnership unravels if, from that point on, partners exert no more effort-that is, they play the Markov equilibrium.
+We say that a partnership unravels if, from that point on, partners exert no more effort-that is, partners play the Markov equilibrium.

 We highlight that the Markov equilibrium is inefficient.
-As partner's effort benefits the two partners equally, the marginal social benefit of effort is twice higher than the incentives in the Markov equilibrium.
-In the rest of the paper we show how much of this gap can be bridged with non-Markovian, relational incentives.
+As a partner's effort benefits the two partners equally, the marginal social benefit of effort is one, and so twice higher than the incentives in the Markov equilibrium.
+In the rest of the paper, we show how non-Markovian, relational incentives may bridge part of this efficiency gap.

-19See Maskin and Tirole (2001) and Mailath et al. (2006) for the formal definition of Markov Equilibrium.
+20See Mailath et al. (2006), Definition 5.6.1 on page 191, for a formal definition of Markov Equilibrium.